nabil-repo/NFTix/README.md

-# NFTicket - Blockchain Event Ticketing Platform
+# NFTix - Blockchain Event Ticketing Platform

 ## Features
-NFTicket is a fully on-chain event ticketing platform that issues tickets as NFTs on the Somnia testnet.
+NFTix is a fully on-chain event ticketing platform that issues tickets as NFTs on the Somnia testnet.
 This eliminates fraud, enables secure transfers, and provides transparent ticket ownership.
 - **🎫 NFT Tickets**: Each ticket is a unique NFT on the blockchain
 - **🔒 Fraud-Proof**: Impossible to counterfeit blockchain-based tickets
 - **💸 Anti-Scalping**: Built-in price limits and royalty system